 Please read the instructions on this page carefully before you start your admission application.
 All applicants are required to submit the materials specified in Items 1 through 10 below.
 Applicants whose native language is not English are required to complete Item 11.
 If you are interested in being considered for the Japan Foundation Graduate Fellowship, you must submit additional materials specified in Item 12.
-To send materials not submitted online through the Rackham Online Graduate Student Application system, please see mailing instructions at the bottom of this page.
+To send materials not submitted online through the Rackham Online Graduate Program Application system, please see mailing instructions at the bottom of this page.

 If you are a dual-degree applicant, please also see important information in the Dual Degree Admission page for additional requirements.